etrisk8967/ILOSS/README.md

   - May need further investigation of numerical stiffness or tolerance adjustments

 ### Next Steps
-1. Investigate remaining test_6DOF_Integration failures (numerical stiffness issues)
-2. Run full test suite to verify no regressions
+1. Implement specialized numerical methods for stiff ODEs to handle disabled tests
-3. Proceed to Task 25 (Propulsion Models)
+2. Proceed to Task 25 (Propulsion Models)

 ## Acknowledgments
 - NASA GMAT for validation benchmarks